A political memoir causes a buzz in Ankara and offers hints – but only hints – that the Turkish ex-president’s gardening leave isn’t permanent

 An unwilling leader?

-So these are all good reasons to wonder why Mr Gül should be thought of as an alternate leader for Turkish conservatism at all.
+So these are all good reasons to wonder whether Mr Gül should even be thought of as an alternate leader for Turkish conservatism at all.
 But a political memoir published yesterday should give the doubters some pause for thought.

 The culture of a tell-it-all political memoir has never really established itself in Turkey. İsmet İnönü, who was Atatürk’s number two for many years and dominated Turkish politics until his death in 1973, published a large but incomplete tome.
 Mr Erdoğan has in the past spoken of writing up his memoirs when he retires, but that is unlikely to be anytime soon.
 Countless other political heavyweights – Bülent Ecevit, Necmettin Erbakan and Atatürk himself – died without committing their intimate thoughts to paper.